Claret Jug

 The Golf Champion Trophy, commonly known as the Claret Jug, is the trophy presented to the winner of The Open Championship (also called the "British Open"), one of the four major championships in golf.

-The awarding of the Claret Jug dates from 1872, when a new trophy was needed after Young Tom Morris had won the original Challenge Belt (presented by Prestwick Golf Club) outright in 1870 by winning the Championship three years in a row.
+The awarding of the Claret Jug dates from 1872, when a new trophy was needed after Young Tom Morris had won the original Challenge Belt (presented by Prestwick Golf Club) outright in 1870 by winning the Championship three consecutive seasons.
 Prestwick had both hosted and organised the Championship from 1860 to 1870.

 By the time that Prestwick had reached agreement with the Royal and Ancient Golf Club of St Andrews and the Honourable Company of Edinburgh Golfers (based at Musselburgh) for the championship to rotate at these three venues, more than a year had passed.
 So, there was no event in 1871.

 Each club contributed £10 to the cost of the new trophy, which is inscribed 'The Golf Champion Trophy', and was made by Mackay Cunningham & Company of Edinburgh.

-When the 1872 event was played, the trophy was not ready in time to be presented to Morris (who had won his fourth in a row), although his name was the first to be engraved on it.
+When played the 1872 event trophy was unready to be presented to Morris (his fourth consecutive title), although his name was the first to be engraved on it.
 In 1872, Morris was presented with a medal as have all subsequent winners.
 In 1873 Tom Kidd became the first winner to be actually presented with the Claret Jug after winning the Championship.

 The original Claret Jug has been on permanent display at the clubhouse of the Royal and Ancient Golf Club of St Andrews since 1928.
 The original Challenge Belt is also on display at the same site, having been donated in 1908 by the Morris family.